Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

-Having observed that there was not one pre-programmed peer choice as the strategical obvious suboptimal choice across all groups, we proceed with investigating $H1$.
-In order to detect any implicit occurrence of a selection bias over the participants, we analyze whether there is any significant difference in the groups with respect to choices made in the first 12 rounds.
-To accomplish that, we plot the probability that an individual makes each decision when aggregated over the first 12 rounds.
-We find that there is clearly no evidence of differences in the mean statistics of the probability distributions between the treatments groups(LC, DC, EC) and the control groups (UM, NM) (Refer to Figure 1 in the Appendix\footnote{Online \textbf{Appendix} can be accessed here: \href{http://www.public.asu.edu/~ssarka18/ASONAM_2019_appendix.pdf}{Link}}).
-The results (p-values for each group) in Tables 1, 2 and 3 in the Appendix suggest no significant difference in the distributions among the groups.
+Having observed that there was not one pre-programmed peer choice $C_u$ as the strategical obvious sub-optimal choice across all groups, we proceed with investigating $H1$.
+In order to detect any implicit occurrence of a selection bias over the participants, we analyze whether there is any significant difference in the groups with respect to choices made in the first 12 time steps.
+To accomplish that, we plot the probability that an individual makes each decision when aggregated over the first 12 time steps.
+We find that there is clearly no evidence of differences in the mean statistics of the distributions of all choices between the treatments groups (LC, DC, EC) and the control groups (UM, NM) (Refer to Fig 1 in Appendix B in \nameref{sec:appendix}).
+Before we conduct pairwise $t$-tests to check for differences between the control and treatment groups for the decision distributions made by the participants in the second phase, we conducted three one-way ANOVA tests considering the sample means of the two control groups and each treatment group, one at a time.
+We conducted these 3 tests for each decision from decision 1 to decision 6.
+The null hypothesis for each test constituted the situation where the means of the number of times a decision was chosen by the participants belonging to the 2 control groups and one of the treatment groups, are the same for the technology or decision in consideration.
+We find the following significant results: for the LC group, we find that for $d_4$, the null hypothesis is rejected ($F(2, 203)=3.7$, $p=.03$).
+Similarly for the DC group, we reject the null hypothesis for $d_4$ as well ($F(2, 205)=3.01$, $p=.04$) and for the EC group, we find differences approaching statistical significance for $d_5$ ($F(2, 195)=2.99$, $p=.05$).
+We will come back to this case of EC group shortly while discussing the differences.
+These tests shed light on the differences in adoptions between the control and treatment groups that occurred in the second phase of the experiment in the presence of social signals.

+Following this, we conducted 2-sampled t-tests to measure the differences in the distributions of decisions adopted by users between pairs of control and treatment groups.
+We conducted two sets of tests for the two phases of the experiments.
+The null hypothesis constituted the situation where the means of the decision selection distributions of the two groups being tested for, are not different.
+The results ($p$-values for each treatment group with respect to the control groups) in Tables 4, 5 and 6 in Appendix C in \nameref{sec:appendix} suggest no significant difference in the distributions among the groups.
 This rules out any bias among the participants themselves in the absence of externalities.

-However, in the second phase of the experiment (Rounds 13 to 18 aggregated), we find differences in the selection patterns among the decision-makers in their respective groups.
-We find the following observations from Figures~\ref{fig:decision_distribution_2}(a) and (b) for our treatment groups (see Tables in the Appendix):
+However, in the second phase of the experiment ( time steps 13 to 18 aggregated), we find differences in the selection patterns among the decision-makers in their respective groups.
+We find the following observations from Figs~\ref{fig:decision_distribution_2}(a) and (b) for our treatment groups (ssee Tables in Appendix C in \nameref{sec:appendix} ):